ballerina-platform/ballerina-lang/docs/SyntaxSummary.md

 (VariableDeclaration | TypeDefinition)*

-(ResourceDefinition | FunctionDefinition)+
+(ResourceDefinition | FunctionDefinition | ActionDefinition)+
 ```

-### Resources and Functions
+### Resources, Functions and Actions

 Resources are externally invokable whereas functions are internal subroutines that can only be invoked form a resource.
+Actions are subroutines that are associated with an actor.

 The overall structure of a resource is as follows: